Working Through Having Trouble Breastfeeding

 Even with support, some women find breastfeeding too challenging and choose to wean.
 It is your decision.
 If you decide it’s time to wean, give yourself credit for every drop of milk you have been able to provide to your baby, and turn to others for support and help with the weaning process.
 If you decide to continue breastfeeding, give yourself credit for your continuing commitment and lean on others when you have trouble along the way.

-Either way, remember that you are an amazing mom and try to love yourself as much as your love your little baby.
+Either way, remember that you are an amazing mom and try to love yourself as much as your love your sweet little baby.